rondinellimorais/JenkinsPipeline/README.md

 ### Locating an existing SSH key pair
-Before generating a new SSH key check if your system already has one at the default location by opening a shell, or Command Prompt on Windows, and running the following command:
+Before generating a new SSH key check if your system already has one at the default location by opening a shell and running the following command:

 ##### GNU/Linux / macOS / PowerShell:
 ```